MartaGDC/Queering-the-map/README.md

 In the [streamlit](https://ironhacking.streamlit.app/) page, it is possible to explore the wordclouds for every country.

 ### Sentiment
-As you can ssee in the graph there are a lot of neutral values (16.84%) for the sentiment using the nltk library in Python.
+As you can see in the graph, there were a lot of neutral values (16.84%) for the sentiment using the nltk library in Python.

 ![Alt text](images/Sentiment.png)

-If we ignore that 16.84% of neutral values, this is the distribution of sentiment in the discourse shown in the web.
+If we ignore those 16.84% of neutral values, this was the distribution of sentiment in the discourse shown in the web.
 It is clear that most of the comments show a positive sentiment.

 ![Alt text](images/Sentiment_no_neutral.png)

-There are negative ouliers below the sentiment value of -0.5576.
-This would be distriution without neutral and outlier values.
+There were negative ouliers below the sentiment value of -0.5576.
+This would have been the distriution without neutral and outlier values.

 ![Alt text](images/Sentiment_no_neutral_no_outliers.png)

 ### Length of the characters
-This is the distribution of the number of characters per comnent in the web.
-There are some few comments with a lot of characters:
+This was the distribution of the number of characters per comnent in the web.
+There were some few comments with a lot of characters:

 ![Alt text](images\Characters.png)

-There are 5.64% of outliers.
-This would be the distribution without condidering the outliers with more than 413 characters.
+There weree 5.64% of outliers.
+This would have been the distribution without condidering the outliers with more than 413 characters.

 ![Alt text](images\Characters_no_outliers.png)

 ### Emotionality
-The distribution of emotionality is similar to the distribution of length but more homogenous, showing 6.31% of outliers
+The distribution of emotionality was similar to the distribution of length but more homogenous, showing 6.31% of outliers

 ![Alt text](images\Emotionality.png)

-This would be the distribution without the outliers with an emotionality value higer than 0.1235.
+This would have been the distribution without the outliers with an emotionality value higer than 0.1235.

 ![Alt text](images\Emotionality_no_outliers.png)